BPL-v2/bpl-2-infrastructure/readme.md

 ## Deployment

-Once a change is pushed to the main branches of the backend/frontend/discord-bot repos, they trigger a github action to push newly build docker images to dockerhub.
+Once a change is pushed to the main branches of the backend/frontend/discord-bot repos, they trigger a github action to push newly build docker images to dockerhub and send an update request to watchtower.
-Watchtower queries dockerhub every 30 seconds and deploys any new versions automatically The dockerhub repos are
+The dockerhub repos are

 - https://hub.docker.com/repository/docker/liberatorist/bpl2-frontend